Kurt Damrow

-Kurt E. Damrow (born February 16, 1962) is a former member of the Michigan House of Representatives.
+Kurt Edward Damrow (born February 16, 1962) is a former member of the Michigan House of Representatives.

 Early life and education

 Damrow was born on February 16, 1962, in Bad Axe, Michigan.
 Damrow graduated from the Nashville Auctioneering Institute and Spec's Howard School of Broadcast Arts.

 Military career

 On January 16, 1985, Damrow made a delayed enlistment into the Air Force Reserve Command in Detroit.
 Damrow entered the United States Air Force on March 29, 1985, and served until September 26, 1986, when he was honorably released to Air National Guard status.
 On October 6, 1986, Damrow enlisted into the California Air National Guard, where he was honorably discharged from on September 2, 1987.
 The next day, on September 3, Damrow enlisted into the Michigan Air National Guard.
 On March 3, 1991, Damrow was transferred to the Inactive United States Air Force Reserves.
 On January 27, 2001, Damrow re-enlisted to the Michigan Air National Guard.
 On June 1, 2003, Damrow had achieved the rank of staff sergeant.
 In July 2004, Damrow was injured as a result of hitting a cow with his car in Pinnebog, Michigan.
 Before the accident, Damrow had gone through the training required to serve in the Iraq War, and was set to be deployed.
 On January 19, 2006, Damrow was placed on the Temporary Disability Retirement List due to the injuries he had received from the car accident.
 On August 21, 2009, the listing had been modified from temporary disability retirement to permanent disability retirement.